vincentlan15/String-Regex-Manipuplation/chapter1.md

 # Slice the word at every occurence of ".": lst

+# Create an empty list to store the sentences with capitalized first letter: lst_cap
+lst_cap = []

-# Capitalize the first letter of each sentence
+# Capitalize the first letter of each sentence and save it to lst_cap

-# Joining all the sentences back together
+# Joining all the sentences back together: par_cap

 # Print the result
-print(lst)
+print(par_cap)

 ```